patrickpr/trapdirector/README.md

 Project status : Beta release

 - Module has been installed and tested on CentOS 7 and Ubuntu 18.04 (Bionic)
-- All base project feature are working on thoses systems.
+- All base project feature are working on those systems.

 Help wanted :